SrinivasDhulipalla/lucene_example/README.md

 - Creating a simple data region with Lucene indexes using gfsh commands.
 - Creating a Lucene index specifying a different analyzer per field
-- Create lucene index into cluster configuration and then used by other members
+- Storing lucene index into cluster configuration and then used by other members
 - Generate data objects and json objects, putting them into gemfire cache with the Lucene indexing creating a co-located region.
 - Query using the default StringQueryParser demonstrating standard Lucene syntax.
 - Demonstrate using QueryProvider to create a custom lucene query object.
-The example will create a Range Query for integer value.
+The example includes a Range Query for comparing integer values.
 - Start a REST server to show the data region contents
-- Use a REST API (SwaggerUI) to do lucene search by executing a function.
-- Start a REST client to run lucene query through function execution
+- Start a REST client to run lucene query using function execution
 - Demonstrate how to import and use the SoundEx analyzer for more advanced phonetic searches.

-It can be run standalone, or in a cluster contains server with feeder, server only, client.
-Both server with feeder and client will do the same lucene queries.
+This example can be run standalone or by first creating a cluster containing 2 servers, one that also feeds data into the region, and a client.
+Both the server with the feeder and the client will do the same lucene queries.

 REST URL is:

 - http://localhost:8081/gemfire-api/docs/index.html (for feeder)
 - http://localhost:8080/gemfire-api/docs/index.html (for server started by gfsh)

-The simplest way to run is run a standalone test:
+To run this example standalone:

 cd ./lucene_example
 ./gradlew run
 or
 ./gradlew run -PappArgs="[1, false]"

-There're following standalone tests:
+To run different parts of this example:
-1) stand alone server with feeder
-./gradlew run -PappArgs="[1, false]"
+1) Run stand alone server that also generates and feeds data into the region ./gradlew run -PappArgs="[1, false]"

-2) server only (with locator), mainly for testing recovery from disk ./gradlew run -PappArgs="[2, true]"
+2) Start, stop, then restart the 2nd server to demonstrate recovering index from disk ./gradlew run -PappArgs="[2, true]"

-3) client
+3) Execute Lucene queries from client
 ./gradlew run -PappArgs="[3]"

 4) server with cluster config, need to start a gfsh to create region and index ./gradlew run -PappArgs="[4, true]"

-5) calculate size: create index and calculate region size ./gradlew run

-6) load user data: load a small csv file with 6 records, do a query ./gradlew run -PappArgs="[6, false]" or
-./gradlew run -PappArgs="[6, false, '/Users/gzhou/git3/geode311demo/bin/311-sample.csv']"

 Part-0: preparation